-Considering these two issues and our goal, we propose content-aware adaptive controller (CAC) to use the video analytics results to instantly detect the frames that could lead to extremely low accuracy on degraded data ("tail frames") and apply specialized video knobs configurations to improve tail accuracy.
-Figure 5 shows the workflow of CAC.
+Considering these two issues and our observation, we propose content-aware adaptive controller (CAC) to use the video analytics results to instantly detect the frames that could lead to extremely low accuracy on degraded data ("tail frames") and apply specialized video knobs configurations to improve tail accuracy.
+Figure 7 shows the workflow of CAC.
 Two key designs of CAC are: (i) tail frame detection with scene understanding predictions; and (ii) tail-aware offline profiling to obtain tail-specific data rate configurations.

-Fig. 5: Online workflow of content-aware adaptive controller (CAC).
+Fig. 7: Online workflow of content-aware adaptive controller (CAC).
 Steps 4 to 6 are content-aware.
-Steps 1 to 3 follow AWStream [15].
+Steps 1 to 3 follow AWStream [17].

 Tail frame detection requires a low latency and a high recall rate to catch all potential tail frames in fast changing environments.
-Lower precision, i.e., mis-detecting simple frames as tail frames, will not hurt the final accuracy because simple frames are quality-robust for DL tasks (§ II-B) under the same bandwidth constraint, as evaluated in § V-C. We use a threshold of the ratio of small regions to detect tail frames: checking the DL inference result (e.g., semantic segmentation) of a frame, if the size ratio of all small regions in the frame is below the threshold, we consider it the tail frame.
-This is because with fewer small regions, the accuracy of hard-todetect classes tends to be volatile and easily affected by wrong predictions, so does the frame-wise accuracy.
+Lower precision, i.e., mis-detecting simple frames as tail frames, will not hurt the final accuracy because simple frames are quality-robust for DL tasks (§ 2.2) under the same bandwidth constraint, as evaluated in § 5.3.
+We use a threshold of the ratio of small regions to detect tail frames: checking the DL inference result (e.g., semantic segmentation)

+of a frame, if the size ratio of all small regions in the frame is below the threshold, we consider it very likely to be a tail frame, based on our previous observation and experiments.
 CAC applies specialized data configurations to send the subsequent frames to improve the DL inference accuracy of these tail frames.
-The small region here is defined the same as in Equation 2.
+The small region here is defined the same as in Equation 3.

 Finding this threshold is done together with tail-aware offline profiling.
 For generalization, we use a linear regression model to determine the threshold for tail frame detection using the DL profiling results of a dataset.
-The threshold we obtain for Cityscapes dataset is 1%.
-We analyze the tail frame detection results on Cityscapes validation dataset in Figure 6.
+The threshold we obtain for the Cityscapes dataset is 1%.
+We analyze the tail frame detection results on the Cityscapes validation dataset in Figure 8.
 The accuracy (mIoU) is calculated per frame, thus lower than the cumulative overall accuracy.
 The red crosses depict 95% to 100% tail accuracy.
 Using the 1% threshold of the ratio of small regions to detect tail frames, the recall rate is over 90%, which means we can catch almost all tail frames.
 The precision is between 25% and 35% on three scales, but we do not require high precision.
 By utilizing DL inference results of analytics tasks, the online computation overhead of CAC is finding small regions by depth-first search on downsampled prediction maps (segmentation) or directly adding small bounding boxes (detection), which takes <1ms (unnoticeable) per frame.
 The detection is accurate even with low-resolution $(8\times)$ frames.

-Fig. 6: Using a 1% threshold of small region ratio catches tail frames with a high recall rate. ×8 is the lowest resolution.
+Fig. 8: Using a 1% threshold of small region ratio catches tail frames with a high recall rate.
+8× is the lowest resolution.